 Book your exam now, even before you start studying.
 There’s no better way to drive you to study than booking your exam.

 For the Salesforce CPQ Specialist exam, you really need to understand what the platform can do, what it can’t do, and what configuration is required for the common use cases.
-If you are interested in a larger workbook, Simplus has a free CPQ Specialist study guide with practice scenarios and information.
-You can download it for free.

 If you have questions during your exam preparation, please feel free to reach out.
 I’ll do my best to respond with some help and guidance.